SadaqathUmair-SU/data-structures-algorithms/useful-points.md

+## Trees
-Most of the when dealing with root to leaf problems on Tress, go with preorder traversal
+1. Most of the time when dealing with root to leaf problems on Tress, go with preorder traversal